oklas/redmine-color-tasks/README.md

 # redmine-color-tasks

-This is Redmine theme with tasks colours like Mantis tasks.
+This is Redmine theme with tasks colours like Mantis tasks colors.

 The two additional task status is provided.
 You may be want to add task **Acknowledged** (7) and **Confirmed** (8)

 This simple theme conceived as overloading of existed theme.
 By default it overload the standart **classic** Redmine theme.
+It's look like this:

 ![Overview Classic Theme Screenshot](https://raw.github.com/oklas/redmine-color-tasks/master/screenshots/classic.png "Classic")